Vyral/monte-mohr-recruiting/_posts/2021-12-02-how-to-improve-your-mindset-and-strive-for-success.md

 {% include excerpt.html %}

 Hey guys.
-Today, I’m sharing a short clip from my new business podcast, The Space Between Your Ears.
-In today’s clip, the gang and I go over how we prepare mentally to be the best agents we can be.&nbsp;
+Today, I’m sharing a short clip from my new business podcast, The Talk of Music City.
+In today’s clip, the gang and I go over how we prepare mentally to be the best agents we can be.
+We're also joined by Lauren Weibert, a Proctor Gallagher Consultant who teaches her clients how to think into their results.

 {% include pullquote.html %}